 - Number of Countries Covered – 25

 - Country – Los Angeles.
 USA

-A Private Internet Access download is still one of the cheapest options around which is probably why it is so popular.
-The company claims a no logging policy, but they are based in a 5-eyes zone so it is difficult to say what could happen in the future.
-Although decent speeds are reported, there is no Netflix which might be a deal breaker for some.
+A Private Internet Access download is still one of the cheapest options around, probably why it is so popular.
+The company claims a no-logging policy, but they are based in a 5-eyes zone, so it is difficult to say what could happen in the future.
+Although decent speeds are reported, there is no Netflix which might be a deal-breaker for some.

 - Decent performance

 - PIA VPN Randomly assigned username

 Private Internet Access offers some of the best VPN software rates, even when paying for a month to month.
 With a standard plan and different sign-up options, the whole process is pretty straightforward.

 2 years – $2.91 (Billed $69.95 every 2 years)